ajthor/orca/README.md

-# rip-cluster-orca
+# Orca

-A Docker build tool for the rpi-cluster.
+A Docker build tool.